-However, the decrease and increases in the observables included uncertainties coming from the renormalization constant, normalization factor, and lattice scales; therefore, to remove these uncertainties, we calculated the ratios among the observables computed using the standard configurations and the observables computed using the configurations with the additional monopoles and anti-monopoles.
-We showed that the ratios of the numerical results are consistent with the prediction.
-Moreover, we did not observe any influences of the finite lattice volume on the computed ratios.
+However, the decrease and increases in the observables include uncertainties that come from the renormalization constant, normalization factor, and lattice scales; therefore, to remove these uncertainties, we calculated the ratios among the observables computed using the standard configurations and the observables computed using the configurations with the additional monopoles and anti-monopoles.
+We showed that the ratios of the numerical results are consistent with the prediction, without any influences of the finite lattice volume.

-We quantitatively demonstrated that the pion mass and pion decay constant increase with the number density of the instantons and anti-instantons.
-Furthermore, these increases and the ratios among the observables were consistent with the predictions; therefore, we predicted that the pion decay is affected by the increases in the pion mass and pion decay constant.

-Therefore, we focused on the charged pion decay and estimated the effects of the instanton and anti-instanton created on the partial decay width of the charged pion.
-We found that the partial decay width of the charged pion becomes wider than the experimental outcome when the one-fourth root of the number density of the instantons and anti-instantons increased.
+The pion mass and pion decay constant are increased by increasing the number density of the instantons and anti-instantons.
+Accordingly, we predicted that the pion decay is affected by the increases in the pion mass and pion decay constant.
+We focused on the charged pion decay and estimated the effects of the instanton and anti-instanton creations on the partial decay width of the charged pion.
+We found that the partial decay width of the charged pion becomes wider than the experimental outcome when the one-fourth root of the number density of the instantons and anti-instantons increases.
 We quantitatively demonstrated that the increases in the partial decay width are consistent with the prediction by fitting the curve.
 Furthermore, we did not observe any influence of the finite lattice volume on these outcomes.

-Finally, we estimated the lifetime of the charged pion from the inverse of the decay width because almost 100$\%$ of the charged pions decay into muons and neutrinos.
-We demonstrated the catalytic effect in which the number density of the instantons and anti-instantons increased with the number density of the additional monopoles and anti-monopoles, resulting in the lifetime of the charged pion becoming shorter than the experimental result.
-To quantitatively demonstrate the catalytic effect, we fitted the curve to the numerical results.
-Finally, we demonstrated that the fitting results of the numerical results are consistent with the fitting results of the prediction without the influence of the finite lattice volume.
+We estimated the lifetime of the charged pion from the inverse of the decay width and found the catalytic effect: the lifetime of the charged pion becomes shorter than the experimental outcome by increasing the one-fourth root of the number density of the instantons and anti-instantons.
+To quantitatively demonstrate the catalytic effect, we fitted the curve to the numerical results and ascertained that the fitting results of the numerical results are consistent with the fitting results of the prediction without the influence of the finite lattice volume.